verogabri/MotorK/README.md

 So I got a distance measurement for each individual characteristic, and then I calculate the vector distance to get the distance with two car.

-In the end the cars were sorted by distance, in descending order, and shown only those with a distance less than a threshold.
+In the end the cars were sorted by distance, and shown only those with a distance less than a threshold.
-The threshold was defined arbitrarily after a series of tests.
+The threshold was defined arbitrarily after some tests.

 ## Test Unit